 Great for NFL fans abroad

-The NFL Mobile app delivers an amazing experience for anyone living outside the United States or Canada.
+The NFL app delivers an amazing experience for anyone living outside the United States or Canada.
 With a subscription to NFL Game Pass, the seven billion people living everywhere else can stream any NFL regular season and post-season game.

 - Note: There is an exception for people living in the United Kingdom and the Republic of Ireland: games broadcast on local telly are blacked out.
 Canadian fans have to subscribe to DAZN, an over-the-top sports network which includes an equivalent to the NFL Game Pass as part of the base subscription.